Tomohiro Anraku: Tohoku Rakuten Golden Eagles

 The Tohoku Rakuten Golden Eagles selected Anraku in the 2014 Nippon Professional Baseball draft.
 Anraku pitched parts of nine seasons with the Eagles, registering an overall 18–21 win–loss record and 3.59 earned run average with 277 strikeouts across 231 appearances.

 On December 1, 2023, the Eagles released Anraku after numerous teammates testified to the team regarding his harassment and physical abuse of younger players.

 Diablos Rojos del México

 On March 19, 2024, Anraku signed with the Diablos Rojos del México of the Mexican League.
 He made 47 appearances for México, compiling a 3.50 ERA with 39 strikeouts and 4 saves across 46 1/3 innings pitched.
 In addition, Anraku's 20 holds were a league–leading mark.
 With the team, he won the Serie del Rey.
-He became a free agent following the season.

 On March 25, 2025, Anraku re-signed with the Diablos.
-For the 2025 season, Anraku make 47 relief appearances, going 1-2 with a 2.98 ERA and 22 saves.
+Anraku make 47 relief appearances for México, compiling a 1–2 record with a 2.98 ERA and 22 saves across 45 1/3 innings pitched.
 He was named the Mexican League Reliever of the Year following the season.
+With the team, Anraku won his second consecutive Serie del Rey.